Scullyy/scully_emotemenu/README.md

 **Key:** `SocialMovement = true`
 <br>

-**Description:** The social movement animations are any kind of animation that represents a group who advocates for change in society such as the LGBTQ and BLM animations in which their communities advocate for liberation, some communities might feel as if people will use them in an ironic manner or to troll which would be disrespectful and some servers might be based in countries where it is shunned due to their bigoted religion so a config option was implemented to respect both these communities and religious beliefs which will disable all animations with this added.
+**Description:** The social movement emotes are any kind of emote that represents a group who advocates for change in society such as the LGBTQ and BLM emotes in which their communities advocate for liberation, some communities might feel as if people will use them in an ironic manner or to troll which would be disrespectful and some servers might be based in countries where it is shunned due to their religion so a config option was implemented to respect both these communities and religious beliefs which will disable all emotes with this added.
 </details>

 <details>